The cross-over from Townes solitons to droplets in a 2D Bose mixture: Appendices

 {A\arabic{figure}} We are interested here in the energy shift of the system that depends on the distance $R_{ab}$ between the particles, and that we will interpret as an effective potential energy between the two impurities.
-Treating $\hat V$ by perturbation theory, the shift of the ground state energy is at the second order of the perturbation series
+Treating $V$ by perturbation theory, the shift of the ground state energy originating from the $V'_j$'s is up to second order in $g_{12}$ (see \cite{camacho2018landau} for a systematic expansion starting from Eq.\,(\ref{eq:hat_V_second_q})):

-The sum runs over all excited states $| \Phi_{\alpha} \rangle$ of the bath.
-When we replace the operators $a_{\bs k}$ entering in Eq.\,\eqref{eq:hat_V_second_q} by their expression in terms of the operators $b_{\bs k}$ and $b_{\bs k}^\dagger$, we find that $| \Phi_{\alpha} \rangle$ can contain one or two Bogoliubov excitations.
-We restrict here to the single excitation contribution, which is largely dominant, and we find setting $\alpha=\bs k$